QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We propose a framework based on QD algorithms to generate diverse benchmark maps for MAPF algorithms.
-We provide two concrete realizations of the framework, presenting experimental results with diverse benchmark maps of different levels of hardness and patterns.
-For the one-algorithm experiments, we generate hard benchmark maps for five representative MAPF algorithms by either maximizing the CPU runtime or minimizing the regularized success rate.
-For the two-algorithm experiments, we generate benchmark maps that are hard for one algorithm and easy for the other.
+We propose QD-MAPPER based on QD algorithms to systematically evaluate the performance of MAPF algorithms by generating diverse maps.
+We provide two concrete realizations of QD-MAPPER, presenting experimental results with diverse maps of different levels of hardness and patterns.
+For the one-algorithm experiments, we explore the limitations of five representative MAPF algorithms by generating hard maps by either maximizing the CPU runtime or minimizing the regularized success rate.
+For the two-algorithm experiments, we compare two algorithms by generating diverse maps that are hard for one algorithm and easy for the other.

+\mysubsubsection{Main Observations.} In one-algorithm experiments, PBS frequently fails to return any solution, not just timing out, on maps with long corridors and sparse or one-entry points, exposing a form of incompleteness that standard benchmark maps have failed to reveal.
+LaCAM3, despite prior claims of solving 99\% of standard benchmarks~\cite{okumura2024lacam3}, also struggles under our generated maps with long corridors and narrow entries, which are patterns underrepresented in existing benchmarks.
+From PIBT–LTF comparison, as obstacle density rises above 50\%, PIBT typically outperforms LTF by 5–10\%, particularly on maps rich in one-entry spaces.
+Meanwhile, LTF holds a performance advantage on maps with over 60\% obstacles and high complexity.
+These findings extend previous evaluations~\cite{learntofollow2024} with LTF and PIBT on a set of human-designed warehouse maps.

-\mysubsubsection{When and How to Use the Proposed Framework.} While developing novel MAPF algorithms, researchers can use our one-algorithm pipeline to find maps their algorithm has difficulty solving.
-By generating such maps, they can have a better understanding of the weaknesses of their algorithms.
-Researchers can also leverage our two-algorithm pipeline to compare their proposed algorithm with an existing algorithm.
-They can observe which kinds of maps their algorithm performs better or worse than the existing algorithm.
+\mysubsubsection{When and How to Use QD-MAPPER to Evaluate Performance.} While developing new MAPF algorithms, researchers can use our one-algorithm pipeline to evaluate their performance by finding maps their algorithm has difficulty solving.
+In this case, it helps reveal the weakness of new algorithms.
+Researchers can also leverage our two-algorithm pipeline to compare their proposed algorithm with an existing algorithm by identifying map types where their algorithm excels or struggles.
 We argue that this is a more systematic way of comparing two algorithms than comparing on a fixed set of benchmark maps because researchers might intentionally or unintentionally cherry-pick maps that favor their algorithm or overfit the design of their algorithms to the selected set of maps.